dgc-network/Learning-Digitalcoin-from-the-Command-Line/18_3_Setting_Up_a_Channel.md

 You now understand the basics of your Lightning setup, and hopefully have either created or been given info on a second Lightning node.
 You're ready to create your first Lightning Network channel.
 Of course, you'll need to understand what is, and how it's created using c-lightning.

 > :book: ***What is a Lighting Channel?*** Simply, a lightning channel is a money tube that allows fast, cheap and private transfers of money without sending transactions to the blockchain.
 More technically a channel is a 2-of-2 multisignature on-chain Digitalcoin transaction that establishes a trustless financial relationship between two people or two agents.
 A certain amount of money is deposited into the channel, when then mantains a local database with digitalcoin balance for both parties, keeping track of how much money they each have from the initial amount.
-The two users can then exchange bitcoins through their Lightning channel without ever writing to the Digitalcoin blockchain.
-Only when they want to close out their channel do they settle their bitcoins to the blockchain, based on the final division of coins.
+The two users can then exchange digitalcoins through their Lightning channel without ever writing to the Digitalcoin blockchain.
+Only when they want to close out their channel do they settle their digitalcoins to the blockchain, based on the final division of coins.

 > :book: ***How do Lightning Channels Create a Lightning Network?*** Although a Lightning channel only allows payment between two users, channels can be connected together to form a network that allows payments between members that doesn't have a direct channel between them.
 This creates a network among multiple people built from pairwise connections.